Kharkiv: Theatres

+In 2017 the Kharkiv Ukrainian Drama Theatre named after T. G. Shevchenko was especially popular among theater audiences more prone to speak Ukrainian in daily life.
+Since the Russian invasion, the theatre has operated underground.

-The Kharkiv Academic Russian Drama Theatre named after A.S.
-Pushkin was recently renovated, and it is quite popular among locals.
+The Kharkiv Academic Drama Theatre was recently renovated, and it is quite popular among locals.
+Until October 2023 this theater was named after Russian poet Alexander Pushkin; the derussification of Ukraine campaign of that area led to its renaming that also meant the removal of (the word) "Russian" from the name.

 The Kharkiv Theatre of the Young Spectator (now the Theatre for Children and Youth) is one of the oldest theatres for children.

 The Kharkiv Puppet Theatre (The Kharkiv State Academic Puppet Theatre named after VA Afanasyev) is the first puppet theatre in the territory of Kharkiv.
 It was created in 1935.

 The Kharkiv Academic Theatre of Musical Comedy is a theatre founded on 1 November 1929 in Kharkiv.